This section of the site gives further details about the alignments map and outlines the issues involved with

 Holed stones, old boundary stones and other deliberately placed stones;

 Hill camps (hillforts), cliff castles (headlands) and rounds (lowland enclosures);

 Cairns, barrows and tumuli - whether chambered or solid;

 Ancient settlements, hut circles and villages - though these are less reliable as decisive points in an alignment by dint of their size and indefinite edges;

 Fogous (underground chambers) and holy wells - though these two don't seem to figure much in alignments;

 Old churches and early Christian oratories and crosses (many of which are located on older ancient sites).

-All known locations in Penwith, around 500 of them (list here), some of them no longer in existence, have been accurately placed on the map – you can zoom in close to examine their precise locations.
+All known locations in Penwith, around 500 of them (list here), some of them no longer in existence, have been accurately placed on the map – you can zoom in close on the Google version of the map to examine their precise locations.